 To start the translation process, go to WPML -> Translation Management and select the posts or pages that you want to translate by checking the corresponding checkboxes in the first column.

 Next, scroll down to the Translation options section and select the languages for translation.
-For the next step, click the Add to translation basket button.
+For the next step, click the Add selected content to translation basket button.

 When the page reloads, you will see a new tab at the top of the page called Translation Basket.
 On this tab, a list of all the items (posts, pages, and strings) and languages you have added to the basket will appear.